shabatar/whoisceo/README.md

 $ python3 get_reports.py
 ```

-in order to load companies reports.
+in order to load latest companies reports (DEF 14 A) from [US Exchange Commission website](https://www.sec.gov/edgar/searchedgar/companysearch.html).

-After the reports are pickled, run
+As soon as the reports are pickled, run

 ```
 $ python3 search.py